qmkoh/Greyctf2025-writeups/forensics/dist-layer-cake/Readme.md

 Output snippet (actual output is wayyyyyy longer):
 ![alt text](https://github.com/qmkoh/Greyctf2025-writeups/blob/main/forensics/dist-layer-cake/tm_junk.png)

+As we can see, a potential flag string seems to be contained in the word/styles.xml .
-Although this command did, fortunately, gave me an output, there was too much junk around the actual text.
-Therefore, we would need to filter out the flag more precisely.
+Although this command did, fortunately, gave me an output, there was just too much junk around the actual text.
+Therefore, we would need to filter out the flag more precisely, if we dont want to keep scrolling.
 ```
 grep -rio 'grey{[^}]*}' .
 ```